What to Do after a Police Vehicle/Car Accident in Wisconsin

 Step Two: Call Warshafsky Law attorneys: 414-276-4970

 Dealing with the police can be highly intimidating, even when you are the victim.
-Have a Warshafsky Law attorney on your side to ensure you are fairly represented.
+Have a Milwaukee car accident attorney on your side to ensure you are fairly represented.
 Our certified accident investigator will arrive on the scene to create an accurate accident report.
 Contact us for a free case assessment.

 Step Three: Seek medical treatment even if you feel fine.
 In the immediate aftermath of the collision, you need a professional to document your wellbeing for insurance and legal purposes.

 Vehicles in a police fleet are usually insured by the government at the county or state level.
 This can add a huge hassle to getting a claim processed.
 Paperwork will have to be double and triple checked for accuracy every step of the way.
 You will need a lawyer to handle all the details.

 Remember: Police officers face many distractions which can lead to mistakes while driving.
 They might misjudge their clearance in a parking lot, not pull over all the way, or forget to put the squad into park.
 Since they have to drive at high speeds to respond to calls they are often at fault for collisions.

 It may take time, but if the police are at fault for your car accident you deserve compensation.
 Warshafsky Law will guide you through the process from start to finish.

 Sovereign Tort Immunity: Wisconsin Statutes 893.80 and 893.83

 Government entities like police departments are often protected by sovereign tort immunity.
 This is a legal authority which means individual government employees like police officers cannot be sued for actions while working.
 Instead, the local government will provide damages.
 This immunity is intended to reduce frivolous lawsuits or personal vendettas against city officials.
 However, it can complicate legitimate cases against at-fault or negligent police officers.